Stha-Sugam/A2-level-syllabus-and-notes/README.md

-# A2-level-syllabus
+# A2-Level syllabus

-A2 level syllabus
+This folder contains all the necessary syllabus that u have to read.